 - AWS EBS Snapshot Pricing Vs. Azure & Cloud Volumes ONTAP

 - Find and Optimize Your AWS Storage Costs for AWS EBS and More

 - Control EBS Costs: How to Find and Delete Unused AWS EBS Volumes Using a Lambda Function

-Cloud storage snapshots are point-in-time copies of cloud volumes.
+Cloud storage snapshots, like AWS snapshots, are point-in-time copies of cloud volumes.
 Keeping consistent copies of your volumes ensures that if your data on your volume is corrupted or infected or accidentally deleted, it can easily and quickly be restored with an up-to-date copy.
 However, keeping these copies consistent can become a cost concern, as copies must be created on a frequent basis.
 Learning how to manage snapshot costs is a crucial step in AWS cost optimization.

-In this article, we will look at some of the built-in snapshot technologies offered by the AWS and Azure and show you how NetApp’s Cloud Volumes ONTAP Cloud offers an alternative way to cost-effectively create, store, and maintain cloud snapshot data.
+In this article, we will look at some of the built-in snapshot technologies offered by AWS and Azure and show you how NetApp’s Cloud Volumes ONTAP Cloud offers an alternative way to cost-effectively create, store, and maintain cloud snapshot data.

 Taking snapshots is an easy way to protect your system from data loss, and Azure and AWS both provide the snapshot functionality to do so.
 Below we’ll look at examples of the AWS and Azure snapshot technologies and Azure and AWS EBS snapshot pricing on each service.

 One of the most common snapshot uses in Azure is creating snapshots of page blobs or block blobs.
 Azure blob snapshots have the same name as the base blob and use a DateTime attribute to distinguish the snapshot capture date.
 Azure keeps track of unique blocks (in the case of block blobs) or pages (in the case of page blobs) and charges are incremental based on those unique blocks or pages.